SystemFw/dynosaur/website/docs/Schema.md

 # Quick example

-`Dynosaur` design is based on defining _schemas_ for your data, rather than your typical `Encoder/Decoder` typeclasses.
+The design of `Dynosaur` is based on defining _schemas_ for your data, rather than your typical `Encoder/Decoder` typeclasses.
 Here's a quick example, and you can read on for in depth documentation.

 Given this simple ADT